 Thanks to your article, we found that we had nearly £150 of unclaimed Tesco vouchers!
 We have already used them to double the vouchers value online, incredibly useful for Christmas.

 It's fast and free to check your account - see the Get Back Lost Tesco Vouchers guide for a full how-to.

 Give yourself a full money makeover Make yourself £1,000s better off in just one day

 It's likely you'll be living off less cash than you had before in retirement, so it's crucial to make sure you're budgeting correctly.
 First, use the free Budget Planner tool and guide to help work out exactly where your cash is going.

 Don't ask "What's the cheapest way?",

 ask "What can I afford?"

 Next, give yourself a full Money Makeover.
 This guide overhauls your finances, taking you through everything you can cut costs on, from debts to utilities.
-It'll take time to work through, but it's time well invested - some end up thousands better off in a single day.
+It'll take time to do, but it's time well invested - some end up £1,000s better off in a single day.

 If you still find it difficult to keep cash in your pocket, see the Stop Spending guide.